 Don’t be put off by the own-brand label and a lower cost; this is still a fantastic cable.
 It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save some money.
 As well as providing the coveted 18Gbps, this comes in an extensive range of lengths and is built to handle higher voltages.
 The only downside is that it’s not HDMI Premium certified.
 However, you can’t complain too much when you’re getting excellent 4K visuals at under ten bucks.

-The Onyx HDMI cable is for anyone who has concerns about wear and tear or a pet that enjoys nibbling on electrical appliances.
+The Onyx HDMI cable is for anyone concerned about wear and tear or a pet that enjoys nibbling on electrical appliances.
 Durable and heavy-duty, a mesh sheath gives this HDMI all the protection it needs to withstand everything you throw at it.
 What’s more, metal outers protect the connectors.
-In terms of performance, Onyx’s HDMI also comes through; it manages 4K at 60Hz just fine.
+Onyx’s HDMI also comes through; it manages 4K at 60Hz just fine.
 There are cheaper options that’ll do much the same job, but none are as sturdy as this.

 You don't need this cable.
 No one needs this cable.
-It's a HDMI lead that costs as much as some graphics cards, and that's mostly down to the fact that it comes with an RGB strip down one side of its length.
-I mean, that's cool, right?
-It's also a HDMI 2.0b fiber optic cable too, so it ought to allow significantly less signal loss over distance and avoid any potential electrical or RF interference.
-If that's an issue for you.
+It's an HDMI lead that costs as much as some graphics cards, and that's mostly down to the fact that it comes with an RGB strip down one side of its length.
+I mean, that's cool?
+It's also an HDMI 2.0b fiber optic cable, so it should allow significantly less signal loss over distance and avoid any potential electrical or RF interference if that's an issue for you.

-But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Aquus W73 cable because of the RGB lighting.
-Which you can change at the press of a button or via Razer's Chroma app.
+But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Arquus W73 cable because of the RGB lighting, which you can change at the press of a button or via Razer's Chroma app.
 As if you care, you're just looking at the pretty lights, aren't you?